Key takeaways

 - Power BI task in Databricks workflows: With this approach, you can streamline and automate semantic model publishing from Databricks using Databricks workflows, but you still need to build the model in the Power BI service via the web.
 You can leverage more advanced CI/CD, but have the same limitations as Approach 2.

-- Databricks, Tabular Editor, and Power BI: With this approach, you use Tabular Editor to connect to Databricks and build/manage your semantic model, which you deploy to Power BI.
+- Databricks connector in Tabular Editor: With this approach, you use Tabular Editor to connect to Databricks and build/manage your semantic model, which you deploy to Power BI.
 Here, you can leverage all the productivity enhancements of Tabular Editor to ensure that your semantic model is tuned to perfection.
 However, developers need to know how to use Tabular Editor and deploy/manage models via XMLA read/write endpoints.

 Choosing the right approach depends on your scenario and needs!